 For more information, contact firstname.lastname@example.org.

 In addition, in 2016, the College announced a streamlined admissions process for Lehigh Carbon Community College (LCCC) students interested in furthering their studies at Muhlenberg.
-The process is designed to ease students’ transition from LCCC associate degrees to six Muhlenberg Wescoe School of Continuing Education bachelor’s degree programs with related curriculums.
+The process is designed to ease students’ transition from LCCC associate degrees to six Muhlenberg School of Continuing Studies bachelor’s degree programs with related curriculums.

 About Muhlenberg College: